Mohamed-Guudle/SmartCampus/README.md

 **In summary**, JAX-RS filters provide a **declarative, centralised, consistent, and maintainable** approach to cross-cutting concerns.
 Manual logging is **imperative, scattered, error-prone, and fragile**.
 The filter pattern is the industry-standard approach recommended by the JAX-RS specification itself.

 ---

-## Conclusion

-This Smart Campus API demonstrates core RESTful principles including proper HTTP method usage, semantically accurate status codes, HATEOAS discoverability, robust error handling with custom exceptions and exception mappers, thread-safe in-memory storage via `ConcurrentHashMap`, and cross-cutting concern management via JAX-RS filters.
-The application is bootstrapped on **embedded Apache Tomcat 9.0.100** with **Jersey 2.39.1** as the JAX-RS implementation, producing a single runnable fat JAR that works seamlessly in NetBeans and from the command line.